act65/masters-thesis/sprints/inverse-energy/inverse.md

 ### Inverse market design

 If we looked at the allocation of wealth and power to individuals, what can we infer about the allocation mechanism doing the allocation?
 We could assume that the current allocation is optimal under some measure of utility, and attempt to infer that utility function.

-***

-Others

-- Communication.
-When talking to friends, we tend to say things like, ???.
-Is there a notion is psych or ling of goal based communication?